jalorenz/nestjs-kafkajs-module/README.md

 # nestjs-kafkajs-module

-Nest.js module for injecting Kafka.js producer and consumer in Nest.js application.
+Nest.js module to inject Kafka.js producer and consumer in our Nestjs application.

 ## Installation